-The majority of federal library program funds are distributed through the Institute of Museum and Library Services (IMLS) to each state.
-The Library Services and Technology Act (LSTA) is part of the annual Labor, Health and Human Services and Education Appropriations bill.
-Also, the Innovative Approaches to Literacy (IAL) grant program from the U.S. Department of Education supports school libraries and non-profit literacy organizations working to improve reading skills at the most critical early years of a child's development.
-While funding for libraries most often comes from state and local sources, federal funding provides critical assistance, giving libraries across the country the financial support they need to serve their communities.
+ALA works to preserve and increase all current levels of federal funding.
+The majority of federal library program funds are distributed through the Institute of Museum and Library Services (IMLS) through state grants and the Library Services and Technology Act (LSTA) per a population‐based formula with a state match.
+The Innovative Approaches to Literacy (IAL) grant program from the U.S. Department of Education supports school libraries and non-profit literacy organizations working to improve reading skills at the most critical early years of a child's development.

 ALA urges Members of the 115th Congress to:

-- Reauthorize and fund the LSTA at $186.6 million for FY 2018 and FY 2019.
-Funds flow through the IMLS directly to states per a population‐based formula with a state match.
-States determine for themselves the best use of funds, which support such services as database access, computer instruction, summer reading, collection digitization, access to e‐books and adaptive technology, and bookmobiles among many others.
+- Fund the LSTA program at $186.6 million for FY18 and FY19.
+States determine for themselves the best use of LSTA funds, which support numerous initiatives, such as: statewide database access, computer instruction, summer reading, digitization, access to e‐books and adaptive technology, and bookmobiles among many others.

-- Maintain level funding for the Innovative Approaches to Literacy (IAL) program at $27 million for FY 2018 and FY 2019.
+- Maintain level funding for the IAL program at $27 million for FY18 and FY19.
 IAL is the primary source of funding for school literacy programs.
-Funding allows school libraries to modernize, purchase up‐to‐date books, promote family engagement in early literacy, and provide e‐books and other adaptive technology for millions of the nation’s students and underserved communities across the country.

-In addition to advocating for LSTA and IAL funds, the Washington Office communicates to Congress about the importance of funding federal libraries, like the Library of Congress, the National Agricultural Library, and the National Library of Medicine.
+In addition to advocating for LSTA and IAL funds, ALA communicates to Congress about the importance of funding federal libraries, like the Library of Congress, the Smithsonian Libraries, the National Agricultural Library, and the National Library of Medicine.
 We also lobby for increases for adult education and literacy and look for opportunities for libraries of all kinds to become involved in education programs like those for early childhood education.

 Key Communications (2016 - 2018)